adslnctu/Win-Price-Estimation/README.md

         * (1) Get data from source code ipinyou.contest.dataset
         * (2) Sort the data with timestamp
         * (3) Predict CTR by [Ftrl_proximal](./ftrlProximal)
-        * (4) Generate simulated data and filter the data with the winning price equal to zero
+        * (4) Generate simulated data with different simulated ratio and filter the data with the winning price equal to zero
         * (5) Pickle the dataset with [FeatureHasher](./dbFeatureHasher)